Small measurable cardinals: Small measurable cardinals

-\begin{theorem} $\kappa$ remains a Mahlo cardinal in $W$. \end{theorem} \begin{proof} Let $A\subseteq\kappa$, since $A$ is essentially small, in $V[A]$, $\kappa$ remains Mahlo.
-So if $A$ is a club, in $V[A]$, $A$ contains a strongly inaccessible cardinal.
-Since no cardinals are collapsed by $\PP$, $A$ contains a strongly inaccessible cardinal in $W$. \end{proof}
+\begin{proposition} $\kappa$ remains a Mahlo cardinal in $W$. \end{proposition} \begin{proof} Let $A\subseteq\kappa$.
+Since $A$ is essentially small, in $V[A]$, $\kappa$ remains Mahlo.
+So if $A$ is a club, in $V[A]$, $A$ contains an inaccessible cardinal.
+Since $\PP$ preserves cofinalities and $\GCH$, $A$ contains an inaccessible cardinal in the generic extension by $\mathbb{P}$ and by downwards absoluteness -- in $W$ as well. \end{proof} The following proposition completes the proof of \autoref{thm:mahlo} by showing that no measurable cardinals below $\kappa$ in $W$.
+It is proved in exactly the same way as \autoref{prop:no-measurable-below}. \begin{proposition} There are no measurable cardinals below $\kappa$ in $W$. \end{proposition}